Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

   - influence thermal conductivity, metal transfers better but it's more expensive

 ### Structure of a PCB
-A PCB consists of 3 main components
+A PCB consists of 3 main components:
 - conductor
   - usually copper, used for wires and connecting components
 - insulator
   - fiberglass epoxy
 - glue (still an insulator)
-  - adhesive materials are called pre-peg
+  - adhesive materials that are called pre-peg

-In PCB with many layers there are ground and supply layers in between.
+In PCBs with many layers there are ground and power supply layers in between.
 The final board is a stack of layers of insulators, where their faces host the wires, separated by pre-peg.
 The process to realize a PCB is quite complex and there exist specific file formats  to specify the design like [*Gerber*](https://en.wikipedia.org/wiki/Gerber_format).
 The footprint of the components that needs to be mounted on the board is necessary to make sure that all the components fits and the connections are right.